The High School Experience

-How well do today’s schools educate for tomorrow’s world?
 At Maine Coast Waldorf School we go beyond imparting knowledge and skills; we build capacities for self-reliance, independent thinking, creativity, and empathy.
-These qualities are inherent to our approach.
+This approach benefits students throughout their lives.

 For students who have grown up in Waldorf schools, the high school years complete a circle: the fairy tales that nourish first graders also develop the imaginative faculties high school students rely upon when they delve into the more adult tales of Gilgamesh, Odysseus, Hamlet and Faust.
 Simple form drawings that second graders practice transform into explorations regarding the nature of infinity in eleventh grade projective geometry.
 The French and German songs they learn in the elementary school often lead to a term abroad at age 16 or 17 in Switzerland or Germany or France.